RafilAlam/AI-Reader/README.md

 - Turning any text into an instant audiobook

 ## 🫂 Who does it help?

-nt
-- Reading long documents aloud
-- Listening to research papers
+- Researchers
+- The Visually-Impaired
 - Consuming articles hands-free
 - Turning any text into an instant audiobook